Monisha-11/EXP-8--JAVA/README.md

-# EXP-8 -> USING INHERITANCE ONE CLASS CAN ACQUIRE THE PROPERTIES OF OTHERS.
+# EXP 07 - USING INHERITANCE ONE CLASS CAN ACQUIRE THE PROPERTIES OF OTHERS.

 ## AIM:
 To Write the java program Using Inheritance one class can acquire the properties of others.